-Following the announcement of the new USEA Instructors’ Certification Program (ICP) Young Event Horse (YEH) Professional Trainer and Instructor Certificates, the USEA is excited to announce the addition of two more Young Event Horse ICP Workshops to the 2017 calendar.
+For those interested in obtaining either of the two new USEA Instructors’ Certification Program (ICP) Young Event Horse (YEH) Professional Trainer and Instructor Certificates, the USEA is excited to announce the addition of two more Young Event Horse ICP Workshops to the 2017 calendar.
 The workshops will be held October 3-5, 2017 at Stone Gate Farm in Hanoverton, Ohio and December 4-6, 2017 at Lone Tree Farm in Waterford, California.

 Eventing is a demanding sport both mentally and physically.
 The three different phases require intelligence, training and competing skills, and bravery.
 At any competition level, an eventer can experience problems such as loss of confidence, fear of injury, inability to focus or to perform efficiently under pressure.
 Often, an individual is unaware of self-talk or habits that are counterproductive.
 Discussion with a qualified sports counselor can help that eventer develop the insight and desire to identify and implement more productive attitudes and behaviors.
 This process can illuminate and enhance the eventer both as a person and as a rider.
 The Worth the Trust Sports Psychology Scholarships have been created to provide event riders with this opportunity.